 Craigslist

 Good ‘ole Craigslist.
 The OG of buying and selling used items.
-It’s the classic no frills online marketplace, and needs no introduction.
+It’s the classic no-frills online marketplace and needs no introduction.
+If you’re looking to move things quickly, have items that aren’t exactly in mint condition, or are willing to go low on price then Craigslist might be your spot.

 Good for